 (b) any joint responsible body in which the land is vested, or that has the care, control and management of the land, jointly with the Commission.

-[Section 56B inserted by No. 28 of 2015 s.
+[Section 56B inserted: No. 28 of 2015 s.
 46.]

 56. Objectives of plans

 (1) In preparing a proposed management plan for any land, the responsible body for the land shall have the objective of achieving or promoting the purpose for which the land is reserved and in particular the proposed plan shall be designed —